{"copy":"Copy","expand":"Expand","collapse":"Collapse","copy_success":"Copied!","copy_error":"Copying failed!"}

 The whole process of obtaining and activating a Code Signing Certificate is described in the article Activating a Code Signing Certificate.

-Most of our customers develop in the MS Windows environment and use the Windows SDK.
-The signing is then performed using the signtool.exe tool.
-For documentation on signtool, see SignTool.exe (Sign Tool) on the Microsoft website.
+Most of our customers develop in a Microsoft Windows environment and use the Windows SDK.
+Signing is typically done with the signtool.exe tool.
+You can find the documentation for signtool on the SignTool.exe (Sign Tool) page on Microsoft's website.

 Contact us